Power is in tearing human minds to pieces and putting them together again in new shapes of your own choosing. George Orwell, 1984

 Reconciliation is about coming to terms with the past, making amends, and learning from history so that we shape a better future for all our children.
 Reconciliation is not about erasing history.
 The removal of a statue of a historical figure is not an attempt to erase history.

 Statues such as these belong in museums, which is where objects of historical, scientific, artistic, or cultural interest are stored and exhibited.
-Visitors to museums make a choice about what they which exhibits they want to visit.
+Visitors to museums make a choice about which exhibits they want to visit.